opensrp/fhircore/android/README.md

 ### View configuration

 FHIR Core view configurations are provided through two contracts `ConfigurableComposableView` and `ConfigurableView`.  `ConfigurableComposableView` is used to configure Android views created using Jetpack Compose.
+View configurations are used to show or hide views, change view content, change view background etc. Each of the two contracts exposes `configureViews` method that accepts view `Configuration` as an argument.
+This method should be called when the `Activity` or `Fragment` is created.
+It is also recommended to update the view configurations via a `ViewModel` so they can be observed whenever the configurations are changed.

 ## Resources

+- [Code Documentation](https://fhircore.smartregister.org/) - Access FHIR Core code documentation
+- [Developer Guidelines](https://github.com/opensrp/fhircore/wiki) - Get started with FHIR Core
+- [FHIR Core Docs](https://github.com/opensrp/fhircore/tree/main/docs) - Read FHIR Core Documentation
+- [Android App Architecture Guide](https://developer.android.com/jetpack/guide) - Learn more about Android App Architecture
+- [Jetpack Compose](https://developer.android.com/jetpack/compose) - Learn more about Jetpack Compose